Control of a commercially available vehicle by a tetraplegic human using a brain-computer interface: RESULTS

-We evaluated the following infractions, including the proportion of the completed route distance ($C$), the number of collisions ($N_c$), the number of lane deviations ($N_l$), and the number of running red traffic lights or stop signs if available ($N_s$).
+To ensure safe driving in accordance to many components of a standard driving test, we set up safety criteria (see the ``\nameref{sec:safety-criteria}'' section) and evaluated the following infractions, including the proportion of the completed route distance ($C$), the number of collisions ($N_c$), the number of lane deviations ($N_l$), and the number of running red traffic lights or stop signs if available ($N_s$).
 The infraction metric aggregated all these infractions using the following equation:

 It started with an ideal 1.0 base score, which was reduced each time an infraction was committed.
 Here, $C$ could be a decimal between 0 and 1.0 with 1.0 as full completion of the route. $N_c$, $N_l$ and $N_s$ were all nonnegative numbers whose increase would cause a decrease in the driving score.